OmaimaKhan0770/ShellPortal/README.md

-Overview
+**Overview**
-The Educational Portal is a shell-scripted management system designed to facilitate communication and interaction between teachers and students.
+The Educational Portal is a shell-scripted system for communication between teachers and students.
+It offers:
-This terminal-based system offers secure logins, role-based access control, and basic academic tools such as viewing grades, assigning marks, and calculating CGPA.
-It’s intended for educational institutions where teachers can manage student records, while students can track their performance.

-Features
-Secure Login System: Role-based login for teachers and students.
-Student Management: Teachers can add students, assign marks, and view student records.
-Grade Calculation: Automatically calculates grades based on student marks.
-CGPA Calculation: Provides CGPA based on marks and displays it to students.
-Password Management: Students can change their passwords for security.
-Role-based Interfaces: Different interfaces for teachers and students, providing access to relevant tools.
-Data Storage: All data is stored in text files (store.txt, teacher.txt, student.txt) for easy access and modification.

-Usage Instructions
-For Teachers
+Secure logins with role-based access
+Tools for viewing grades, assigning marks, and calculating CGPA Easy management of student records for teachers and performance tracking for students

+**Features**
+Secure Login: Role-based login for teachers and students Student Management: Add students, assign marks, and view records Grade & CGPA Calculation: Automatic grade and CGPA calculation Password Management: Students can change their passwords Role-Based Interfaces: Separate interfaces for teachers and students Data Storage: Data stored in text files (store.txt, teacher.txt, student.txt)

+**Usage Instructions**
+**For Teachers**
-Login: Teachers can log in using their credentials (name and password).
+Login: Log in with your name and password
-Add Student: Teachers can add new students to the system with roll numbers, names, marks, and grades.
+Add Student: Add new students with roll numbers, marks, and grades Assign Marks: Assign and update student marks
-Assign/Update Marks: Teachers can assign marks to students and update their grades based on new evaluations.
-View Records: Teachers can view the records of all students, including their marks and grades.
+View Records: View student marks and grades
-Calculate CGPA: Teachers can calculate and view the CGPA of students based on their marks.
+Calculate CGPA: Calculate CGPA for students

-For Students
+**For Students**
-Login: Students can log in using their name and password.
+Login: Log in with your name and password
-View Grades: Students can check their grades for different subjects.
+View Grades: Check your grades
-View CGPA: Students can view their CGPA once it's calculated.
+View CGPA: See your CGPA
-Change Password: Students can change their passwords for security purposes.
+Change Password: Change your password